- Hide menu

 It comes in two forms, powder and liquid.
 I prefer the raw powdered sunflower lecithin.
 Setting aside all the nutritional benefits, it is a natural emulsifier that binds the fats from nuts with water creating a creamy consistency.
 If you use the liquid form, which is dark brown in color, it will create a cream-colored frosting instead of white.

 I shared a photo to the right here of my Pecan Peach and Caramel Ginger Ice Cream Tart where I used this frosting to pipe around the edges.
-As you can see it holds shape nicely and it will stand up to room temps around 70 degrees (F).
+As you can see, the frosting holds shape nicely, and it will stand up to room temps around 70 degrees (F).

 Yields 5 cups

 Soaked cashews ~ soaking the cashews is key (!) and this step should never be skipped.
 Soaking causes the cashews to swell, giving a bit more volume for the money and it softens them which is vital when creating a creamy texture.

 Coconut milk ~ whether you use fresh Young Thai Coconuts or canned full fat coconut milk, this ingredients helps give body, creaminess, and hint of coconut undertone.
 It is a healthy fat that also acts as an emulsifier, bringing the recipe together.
 If you can’t find Young Thai coconuts, you can use canned, but do your homework.
 Aim for organic, BPA free, and free of other ingredients.

 Maple syrup ~ I used maple syrup because it is more alkalizing for the body than most other liquid sweeteners.
 You can use raw agave, coconut syrup or any other liquid sweetener that you like to use.

 Vanilla ~ The role of vanilla in sweet goods is like the role of salt on the savory side: it enhances all the other flavors in the recipe.
 You can use vanilla bean (seeds only), powdered vanilla or vanilla paste.